kubek2k/articles/9_reasons_terraform_is_a_pain.md

 when above thing is defined in module, you get a sweet message saying: `value of 'count' cannot be computed`..
-It's really annoying - especially when you read the explanation of Hashicorp saying that you can always use `-target` switch to [initialize](https://github.com/hashicorp/terraform/issues/12570#issuecomment-318414280) resources on after another :(.
+It's really annoying - especially when you read the explanation of Hashicorp saying that you can always use `-target` switch to [initialize](https://github.com/hashicorp/terraform/issues/12570#issuecomment-318414280) resources one after another :(.

 ## 8. How to deal with secrets?